Project: Nokor Thom

 (Inscription du Cambodge, t.
 2: Grande Stele du Phimanakas: Stanzas LXV to LXVI)

 The passage referred the usurper king Tribhuvanadityavarman as a servant that was likely an understatement of the inscriber in the effort to bring down his credibility.
-We had identified him as no other than the prominent Cholan ruler king who proclaimed himself as Maharajadhiraja Divanikor as portrayed in the inscription of Wat Luang Kau (The Construction of Angkor Wat: The Return of the Cholan Legacy: The Move toward Champapura).
-What happened next confirms to us that the Champa king was not condoning the usurpation either and did anything in his power to prevent the king Divanikor to take on the throne of Angkor.
-He apparently freed Jayavarman VII to haste for the rescue of Yasovarman but it was too late.
-According the inscription of Phimanakas, he led an attack deep into the Angkorean palace against the new usurper king himself.
+We had identified him as no other than the prominent Cholan king who proclaimed himself as Maharajadhiraja Divanikor in the inscription of Wat Luang Kau (The Construction of Angkor Wat: The Return of the Cholan Legacy: The Move toward Champapura).
+With some kind of arrangement with Angkor, he might have been installed as governor of Prey Nokor.
+What happened next confirms to us that the Cham king Jaya Indravarman I was not please with the usurpation and did anything in his power to prevent the king Divanikor to become the ruler of Angkor.
+He apparently freed Jayavarman VII in haste for the rescue of Yasovarman but it was too late to save the Angkorean throne.
+According to the inscription of Phimanakas, he decided to lead an attack deep into the Angkorean palace against the new usurper king himself.

 Jaya Indravarman, the king of the Chams, presumptuous as Ravana, transporting his army in chariots, went to fight the country of Kambu, like to heaven.